 Some states have streamlined probate processes, allowing estates to be settled in just a few months, while others may take over a year.
 For example, California’s probate process often takes much longer than that of states like Alaska or Texas, where simpler estates can be resolved faster.

 If you need access to inheritance funds while the estate is tied up in probate, these timeline differences can create added stress.
+Understanding the hidden costs of delayed probate can help you recognize when an inheritance advance might be the right solution.
 A specialized lender can help bridge the gap by providing an advance based on your expected inheritance.

 2. Complex Legal Requirements